redhat-cop/infra-ansible/roles/idm/README.md

 This deploys IdM servers with optional replicas and no integrated DNS

 ## Requirements
-The IdM server role requires that external DNS server be fully functional withforward and reverse DNS
+The IdM server role requires that external DNS server be fully functional with forward and reverse DNS

 ## Dependencies